felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

-Max-min hill-climbing (MMHC) is a hybrid method which first estimates the skeleton of a DAG using an algorithm called Max-Min Parents and Children and then performs a greedy hill-climbing search to orient the edges with respect to a Bayesian score (Tsamardinos et al.
+Max-min hill-climbing (MMHC) is a hybrid method which first estimates the skeleton of a DAG using an algorithm called Max-Min Parents and Children and then performs a greedy hill-climbing search to orient the edges with respect to a Bayesian score.
-2006).
 It is a popular approach used as standard benchmark and also well suited for high- dimensional domains.

 .. rubric:: Example